 - Next, pour in mini marshmallows.
 You can do this in the same sauce pot.
 If your pot isn't large enough, pour the marshmallows into a mixing bowl and then drizzle the white chocolate peanut butter sauce over them.
 Fold together until marshmallows are covered.
 NOTE: The marshmallows are supposed to be almost whole, not melted.

 - Stir in Rice Krispies.
 NOTE: The texture is supposed to be a little runny.
 We want them to kind of flood out on the pan like an avalanche.
-See where the name comes form now? 😉
+See where the name comes from now? 😉

 - Top each cookie with a few holiday M&Ms. Then, put in the refrigerator for 5-10 minutes or until each cookie has hardened.